Commercial Driver's License (CDL)

 Commercial truck driving jobs are opening every day.
 In fact, according to an article by AJC.com, there is a shortage of drivers!
-A commercial driver’s license is the first step in becoming a more marketable job candidate.
+A commercial driver’s license is the first step to becoming a more marketable job candidate.
 Don’t miss out on the chance to become certified by taking our CDL course!

 The purpose of this course is to prepare students to obtain a Kansas Commercial Driver’s License.
 The comprehensive course includes test preparation, simulator driving, and truck driving.